chartung17/resume-maker/README.md

 2. Verify that a Java Runtime Environment (JRE) is installed by opening a terminal and running `java -version`.
 If the command is not recognized, or if the version is earlier than 1.8, download a [JRE](https://www.oracle.com/java/technologies/javase-jre8-downloads.html).
 3. Download ResumeMaker.jar.
 4. Open a terminal, `cd` into the folder containing ResumeMaker.jar, and run `java -jar ResumeMaker.jar <keywords>`, replacing `<keywords>` with any relevant keywords from the available options.
-    - The available keywords are "Java", "C", "WebDesign", "ComputerHardware", and "Python".
+    - The available keywords are "Java", "C", "Data", "WebDesign", "ComputerHardware", and "Python".
     - A list of available keywords can also be found by running `java -jar ResumeMaker.jar --help`.
 5. If prompted to install needed LaTeX packages, click Install on each prompt.